rikima-mitsuhashi/DR-20-DEX-Image/README.md

 * To enable malware researchers to compare different classification approaches, we disclose how to create our dataset.

 * This dataset contains 4,663 malware images from 20 different malware families.
-The original malware samples are included in the Drebin dataset.
+The original malware binary programs are included in the Drebin dataset.

 * When your papers use the dataset or script-tools, please cite the following paper.